-We’re not belittling regular food but these nutrient-packed choices could make you a healthier person in the long run
+We’re not belittling regular food but these nutrient-packed superfoods could make you a healthier person in the long run

 Superheroes do exist—at least on your dining table.

-Labelled superfoods, these act as lifesaving heroes packed with large amounts of vitamins and minerals that complement the regular food you consume.
+Labeled superfoods, these act as lifesaving heroes packed with large amounts of vitamins and minerals that complement the regular food you consume.
 Each year, various fruits, vegetables, and grains are hailed as superfoods.
 You’ve probably heard how kale and quinoa took over the title last year.
 Well, not for long.
-These powerhouse foods are ready to take their spot as the nutritional superstars of 2016.
-Here are some trendy superfoods on our list:
+These powerhouse foods are ready to take their spot as the nutritional superstars of 2016 and beyond.

 These tiny, energy-boosting seeds are not new to the superfoods category.
 Chia meaning “strength” in the Mayan language is a great source of omega-3 fatty acids, fiber, and antioxidants.
 Originally grown in Mexico, chia seeds improves stamina and provides hydration that athletes, particularly runners, need during long laps.
 These seeds are easy to prepare and are versatile as it can be mixed with liquids or into flour to bake with.